johnsl01/Titanic_Python/README.md

 iPython notebook to explore the titanic survivors problem

-The titanic survivors problem is a relatively simple one to understand but it still has enough data complexiy to be used to showcase or serve as a learning base for quite a lot of processes and tools in Machine Learning and Artificial Intelligence - albeit that the more sophisticated tools in this case don't usually return any better answeres than the simplest ones.
+The ***Titanic*** survivors problem is a relatively simple one to understand but it still has enough data complexity to be used to showcase or serve as a learning base for quite a lot of processes and tools in Machine Learning and Artificial Intelligence - albeit that the more sophisticated tools in this case don't usually return any better answers than the simpler ones.

 I originally used this problem as part of a ML & AI course which was based on R.  So this iPython notebook is my ongoing attempt to reproduce and extend this to python.